carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/04-managing-dependencies.md

 Reproducibility is a spectrum that encompasses several actions.
 A first step to help prevent this problem is to carefully document the hardware and versions of software used in your analyses so that others can recreate that computing environment if needed.

-In R, you can accomplish that by running the `sessionInfo()` (<https://cran.r-project.org/web/packages/details/vignettes/sessioninfo.html>) function.
-This will create a snapshot of your computational environment, including your OS, R session/version, packages, their versions, and where they were installed from (e.g., CRAN, GitHub, or local Libraries).
+In R, you can accomplish that by running the `sessionInfo()` function. [see CRAN Docs](https://cran.r-project.org/web/packages/details/vignettes/sessioninfo.html) This will create a snapshot of your computational environment, including your OS, R session/version, packages, their versions, and where they were installed from (e.g., CRAN, GitHub, or local Libraries).
 This information should be integrated into your README and project documentation.

 After using this function, you will print: